Akshat-Shu/KDAG-Intra-Hackathon-2025/README.md

 **Note:**
 All the models in `KDAG_Intras.ipynb` gave unsatisfactory results (about 60% accuracy).
-This notebook (`Solution_Model.ipynb`) documents our improved pipeline and experiments with external models, which gave us better
+This notebook (`Solution_Model.ipynb`) documents our improved pipeline and experiments with external models, which gave us better results.